razshare/sveltekit-sse/README.md

 After the store is set to `false` the event stream and connection will both close immediately.

 > [!NOTE]
-> This mean you should not emit anything after unlocking the event, you will get an error from the underlying `ReadableStream`, which by that point is closed.
+> This mean you should not emit anything after unlocking the event.\
+> If you do, you'll get an error from the underlying `ReadableStream`, which by that point is closed.

 ## Other notes